xchen-me/nvim/README.md

-# A modern-looking, multi-purpose neovim configuration
+# A modern-looking, multi-purpose neovim configuration for academics on a Mac

 - modular: add and configure plugins in separate files, then source them to a central init.vim file